Alla, California: History

-Alla is named after a turn-of-the-last century hunting lodge, Alla Gun Club, that organized duck hunts at what is now Ballona Wetland Ecological Reserve.
+Alla is named after hunting lodge, Alla Gun Club, that existed around 1900 and organized duck hunts at what is now Ballona Wetland Ecological Reserve.
 The Alla station was named after the club's old hunting grounds.

 In 1902, Alla Station was described as being “two miles distant” from the new Playa Del Rey development; the coordinates of the station recorded in the GNIS (33°58′52″N 118°25′47″W) place it on the north side of Culver Boulevard near what is now the Marina Freeway.

 Alla Station was the site of a wye where the Inglewood Line and Redondo via Del Rey Lines of the Los Angeles electric streetcar system crossed and was sometimes called Alla Junction.

 Circa 1929, The Pacific Electric Magazine reported an improvement would be made at “Culver Blvd. at Alla Station on the Inglewood Line [to] reconstruct and pave tracks across the street…at an estimated cost of $680.00.
 The work is necessary to conform with improvement of Culver Boulevard by the County of Los Angeles.

 In 1937, the same magazine reported “The U.S. Government, in connection with the Los Angeles County Flood Control District, is deepening, widening and improving Ballona Creek flood control channel which crosses our Del Rey Redondo line near Alla Station…Re-alignment of the railway, which requires a shorter crossing of the channel by a single-track bridge, has been worked out and is now under construction at an estimated gross cost of more than $42,000.00.”